 Best bits: quiet motor, chic design and easy to navigate

 An iconic kitchen gadget, this is a serious piece of kit.
 The 5½L bowl can accommodate up to 1.2kg of flour and the metal beaters made deft work of everything we threw at it, from meringues to burger mix.
 While the motor isn’t the most powerful, it has ten speed settings.
 The solid cast zinc casing means it’s heavy and large so do take this into consideration if you're short on space.
 Gadget fiends can supplement their basic mixer with all manner of accessories, from mincers to spiralizers.

 Get the biggest machine you can afford so you don’t have to do several batches for one recipe, but remember to think about whether you’ll be able to store attachments and the equipment itself.
 Every model should come with a dough hook, a balloon whisk attachment and a beater tool.
 Popular attachments like meat grinders and electric pasta machines are useful but can be tricky to use and don’t utilise the mixer’s powerful motor or large bowl.

 1. A sturdy mixer.
 That didn’t jump around the worksurface when mixing heavy dough.

 2. Incorporating all ingredients.
-A machine that efficiently mixed all the ingredients so that I only needed to stop once to hand mix any stray ingredients that had crept up the bowl.
+A machine that efficiently mixed all the ingredients at the same time.

 3. Washing up.
-Washing your stand mixer's attachments by hand can be a real pain so I wanted dishwasher-safe accessories to make cleaning less of a headache.
+Washing your stand mixer's attachments by hand can be a real pain so we looked for dishwasher-safe accessories to make cleaning less of a headache.

 Are you a fan of food mixers?
 Share your product recommendations with us below...